ObolNetwork/obol-docs/docs/int/quickstart/quickstart-alone.md

 ## Step 3.
 Start the cluster

 :::warning
-To distribute your cluster physically and start the DV, copy each `.charon` directory with one (or several) private keys within it to the other machines you want to use.
-Consider using the single node [docker compose](https://github.com/ObolNetwork/charon-distributed-validator-node), the kubernetes [manifests](https://github.com/ObolNetwork/charon-k8s-distributed-validator-node), or the [helm chart](https://github.com/ObolNetwork/helm-charts) example repos to get your nodes up and connected.
+To distribute your cluster physically and start the DV, copy or move each `.charon` directory with one (or several) private keys within it to the other machines you'll use as nodes.

+Then use the single node [docker compose](https://github.com/ObolNetwork/charon-distributed-validator-node), the kubernetes [manifests](https://github.com/ObolNetwork/charon-k8s-distributed-validator-node), or the [helm chart](https://github.com/ObolNetwork/helm-charts) example repos to get your nodes up and connected after loading the `.charon` folder in them.
 :::

 # Testing the cluster locally

-The repo also contains six charon clients in separate docker containers along with an execution client and consensus client for DENO and TESTING purposes only.
+The `charon-distributed-validator-cluster` repo used above to create the keyshares also contains six charon clients in separate docker containers along with an execution client and consensus client for DENO and TESTING purposes only, simulating the cluster running.

 The default cluster consists of:
 - [Nethermind](https://github.com/NethermindEth/nethermind), an execution layer client